- New graduates who are licensed in the state of Florida as a Registered Nurse (RN).

 The Nurse Residency Program at Tallahassee Memorial HealthCare is a year-long series of learning experiences designed to support new nurses as they transition into professional nursing practice.
-All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the three groups admitted each year.
+All new nurse graduates will be enrolled in the program and begin employment at TMH in one of the four groups admitted each year.

 What are the criteria for admission?

-Full time RNs who are
+Full time RNs who are: